 Preparing for Baptism

 If this is your first time bringing a child forward for baptism, or you haven't attended a baptism class within 5 years since your last child was baptized, parents are required to attend a baptismal preparation class held by our Deacon Dave Sattler and his wife Terry.
-Baptism preparation classes are typically held the second or third Tuesday of each month in the evening.
+Baptism preparation classes are typically held the third Tuesday of each month in the evening.
 Please contact the parish office at 630-837-5411 or email@example.com to schedule a date.

 Scheduling a Baptism date